Urn-driven random walks: random walk

 For $x\ge 1$ and every $\alpha > 0$, the function $\sqrt {x/ (x+\alpha)}$ is bounded below by $\sqrt {1/ (1+\alpha)}$, and the function $(1 + \alpha/x)^{x+\alpha}$ is bounded above by $e^\alpha (1+\alpha)^\alpha$.
 We thus have the lower bound

 the coefficient $C_1 > 0$ collects all the constants.

 Now, we have

-proving that \hosam{state} 0 is recurrent.
+proving that state 0 is recurrent.

 We next determine the kind of recurrence in \polya\ random walk.
-Starting at the origin, consider the variable $H_0$, the first hitting (return) time to \hosam{state} 0.
+Starting at the origin, consider the variable $H_0$, the first hitting (return) time to state 0.
 Represent the sequence of draws (moves) by a string of white ($W$) draws and blue ($B$) draws.
 For example $WWBWWWBBBB$ represents a sequence of draws from the urn corresponding to two white draws (two moves forward) followed by a blue draw (a backward move), etc. This sequence of moves returns the particle to the origin in ten transitions.

-The number of drawing sequences \hosam{starting with a white draw and} returning the particle to the origin in~$2n$ moves can be mapped onto left (W) and right (B) balanced parentheses, with the number of left parentheses exceeding the number of right parentheses till position $2n$ with every prefix of length $k\le 2n-1$ having more left parentheses than right. \hosam{As an example, the given instance is mapped into (()((()))).}
+The number of drawing sequences starting with a white draw and returning the particle to the origin in~$2n$ moves can be mapped onto left (W) and right (B) balanced parentheses, with the number of left parentheses exceeding the number of right parentheses till position $2n$ with every prefix of length $k\le 2n-1$ having more left parentheses than right.
+As an example, the given instance is mapped into (()((()))).

-Let $Q_{2n}$ be the number of such formal expressions. \hosam{For instance, with $n=3$, we have the correspondence } We can count $Q_{2n}$ by outflanking any balanced expression of~$2n-2$ parentheses between an opening left and a closing right parenthesis.
+Let $Q_{2n}$ be the number of such formal expressions.
+For instance, with $n=3$, we have the correspondence

+We can count $Q_{2n}$ by outflanking any balanced expression of~$2n-2$ parentheses between an opening left and a closing right parenthesis.
 The first left parenthesis guarantees that, by the balancing of the outflanked expression, there will be more left than right parentheses, till position $2n-1$ and the right parenthesis at position $2n$ balances the expression.
 The number of well balanced parentheses of length $2n-2$ is well known to be the Catalan number ${2n-1 \choose n-1}/ n$; see~\cite[Section 1.3, pp.~12--14]{Stanley}.

-In total we have ${2n-2 \choose n-1}/ n$ drawing sequences returning the particle to the origin in $2n$ moves starting with a white draw. \hosam{In the running example, $Q_6 = {4\choose 2}/3 = 2$.
-There are two possible drawing sequences from the urn starting with a white draw, then returning the particle to the origin in six draws with the number of white draws exceeding the number of blue draws until time 5--two expressions of balanced parentheses with every prefix of length $k\le 5$ having more left parentheses than right---as shown in Display~(\ref{Eq:Cat}).}
+In total we have ${2n-2 \choose n-1}/ n$ drawing sequences returning the particle to the origin in $2n$ moves starting with a white draw.
+In the running example, $Q_6 = {4\choose 2}/3 = 2$.
+There are two possible drawing sequences from the urn starting with a white draw, then returning the particle to the origin in six draws with the number of white draws exceeding the number of blue draws until time 5--two expressions of balanced parentheses with every prefix of length $k\le 5$ having more left parentheses than right---as shown in Display~(\ref{Eq:Cat}).

 By the exchangeability of the \polya\ urn scheme, all these sequences are equiprobable, with the probability of each being that of a sequence of $n$ $W$'s in the prefix and $n$ $B$'s in the suffix.
 Thus, we have